hanwenzhang123/fullstack-note/README.md

 - `display:none` - does not occupy space or consume clicks, hide the whole element and remove that from layout, gone from the DOM tree, disappear from UI
 - `visibility:hidden` - occupies space, but does not consumes clicks, hides an element but take up the same space as before
 - `opacity:0` - occupies space and consumes clicks, create transparency or fade effect

+#### flexbox
+- `display: flex`
+- A flexible layout must have a parent element with the diplay property set to flex.
+- direct child elements if the flexible container automatically becomes flexible items.
+- `flex-grow | flex-shrink | flex-basis`

 #### center both vertically and horizontally using flexbox
 - `display: flex`